uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/rng/host_api/mkl-rng-r250.rst

         .. rubric:: Input Parameters

         queue
-            Valid sycl::queue object, calls of the :ref:`oneapi::mkl::rng::generate()<onemath_rng_generate>` routine submits kernels in this queue to obtain random numbers from a given engine.
+            Valid sycl::queue object, calls of the :ref:`oneapi::math::rng::generate()<onemath_rng_generate>` routine submits kernels in this queue to obtain random numbers from a given engine.

         seed
             The initial conditions of the generator state, assume :math:`x_{-250} = seed`.
 If :math:`seed = 0`, assume :math:`seed = 1`.
 Other values in state are initialized according to recurrent correlation :math:`x_{n+1} = 69069x_{n}(mod \ 2 ^ {32})`.
 Then the values :math:`x_{7k-247}, k = 0, 1, ..., 31` are interpreted as a binary matrix of size 32 x 32 and diagonal bits are set to 0, the under-diagonal bits to 0.